carlosinit/EntityFramework.Mocks/README.md

 // or in case of async
 dbContextMock.WithCallToSaveChangesAsync(numberYouWantToBeReturned);
 ```
-Here goes a full example of an update example
+Here goes a full example of an update
 ``` cs
 public void SaveCarTest()
 {